 Other researchers followed the Darwin lead.
-They soon made an exciting discovery cells in the centre of the cap contain numerous starch- laden amyloplasts which, under the influence of gravity, sediment to the lower side of the cells.
+They soon made an exciting discovery cells in the centre of the cap contain numerous starchladen amyloplasts which, under the influence of gravity, sediment to the lower side of the cells.
 Could this gravity - dependent sedimentation of amyloplasts be how plants sense gravity?
 Several subsequent experiments suggested that this was true, which further intensified the study of amyloplasts are gravity- sensors in plant roots.
-More recent research by Randy Wayne and his colleague at Cornell University suggest that roots respond to gravity by sensing gravitational pressures exerted by the photoplast, not the sedimentation of amyloplasts.
+More recent research by Randy Wayne and his colleague at Cornell University suggest that roots respond to gravity by sensing gravitational pressures photoplast. the sedimentation exerted by the not of amyloplasts.